|

 And, conversely, eroticism (contrary to popular belief) does

-not necessarily involve sexual union with another person...
+not necessarily involve physical, sexual union and/or intercourse.

 Death